Nov 4, 2021

 If you’re considering a savings pledge loan to help you build credit, it’s important to remember the importance of payment history and the components that help make up that category, such as making payments on time.
 Payment history is one of the most important factors for credit bureaus, accounting for 35 percent of the credit score pie.
 To help you stay on top of your bills, set up automatic withdrawals from your bank or credit union account.

-third-party services to help you apply other expenses like utility bills and rent to your credit report.
-Users of rent payment reporting services saw a credit score increase by an average of 29 points after two months of rent reporting according to a
+You may not have credit accounts but if you’re renting there could be a way to give your credit score a boost.
+You can try reporting your good rental payment history to credit bureaus by utilizing third-party services to help you apply other expenses like utility bills and rent to your credit report.
+Users of rent payment reporting services saw a credit score increase by an average of 29 points after two months of rent reporting according to a 2020 case study by RentTrack.

 If you happen to know of a responsible credit card owner, you can ask to become an authorized user on their account.
 Because you aren’t the primary account holder, you aren’t liable for the debt accrued on the account and any negative impacts that come with defaulting.
 Their good payment history will show up on your credit report helping prove good payment history.
 It’s a great way to start building credit while learning how to spend wisely.
 While you may not be accountable to the bank or credit union, you are accountable to the primary account holder.